 How do you elope in NYC?
 How does it work?

-First, you'll need a marriage license for the Marriage Bureau, located at 141 Worth Street in Manhattan.
-You'll have to have this in hand at least 24 hours before your ceremony.
+First, you'll need a marriage license for the Marriage Bureau in City Hall, located at 141 Worth Street in Manhattan.
+You'll have to have this time-stamped 24 hours before your ceremony.
 It's $35 for the license, which you may pay with cash or credit.
 You'll both need to appear in person, and you'll need to also bring government issued ID (like a passport) for each of you.

 For your ceremony, you can either go back to City Hall 24 hours later (no need to book ahead of time) or hire a private officiant to get married elsewhere in the City.
 You will need at least one, and up to two witnesses.
 I'm happy to be your witness if you'd like - at this point my signature is on dozens of marriage certificates all over the planet.

 My welcome package has the best hair and makeup artists I know, as well as a ton of other resources for making your elopement perfect - florals, hotels, a hired car... even a planner.